SecondCloset/breakfast/README.md

 |changes|one line change| multiple line changes | multiple files | multiple files | needs break down | needs break down | needs break down | too unknown
 |time commitment| < 1 hr | < 2 hrs | < 4 hrs | < 8 hrs | multiple days | one week | whole sprint | requires further discussion
 |other notes||||||Large feature||

+## Deployment Process

+1. branch out of develop for a release branch, naming: `Release/x.x`
+2. In release branch, change version number to match JIRA.
+3. Commit changes with message: change version number to x.x.
+4. local testing on the release branch
+5. Launch release branch `Release/x.x` on staging
+6. Test on staging
+7. Create 2 PRs, one to develop and one to master
+8. External review and merge
+9. Git diff release branch `Release/x.x` and `master`, if nothing differs, deploy `master` to live
+10. Go to Jira => Releases => find the release version => click release notes => copy
+11. Github => Releases => New release => paste => input version number and title => save draft
+12. Check live site for the updates
+13. After confirm, release the draft on Github and release on JIRA
+14. Email company to notify changes